mbabynames search ✿

 Major Patrick

-Major ("noble and strong") and Patrick ("nobleman").
+Major ("greater") and Patrick ("nobleman").
 Two distinct meanings that create a name with range.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Major Lucas

-Major ("noble and strong") with Lucas ("light").
+Major ("greater") with Lucas ("light").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast